BRIN-Q/tacit-knowledge/Qudev/qopt/how-to.md

 Next, connect the analog modulation port to a dedicated function generator (WF1973).
 This port uses an SMB jack connector and accepts a 0–1 V input signal with an input impedance of 50 Ω. The maximum RF output occurs at 1 V, while the minimum RF power corresponds to 0 V. The RF output power varies linearly with the input voltage between 0 and 1 V.

+Note that for high-frequency or fast-switching (nanosecond) settings, it is better to use the digital modulation port.

 ### R&S®SMC100A Signal generator
 ![SMC100A](../assets/SMC100A.png)<br>
 *Figure 3.
 SMC100A Signal generator.*